Students are evaluated according to the following grading system:

 e.
 Courses applied towards one completed degree may be repeated as part of a second degree; however, the grade and grade point average in the original degree will not be changed.

 3. Transfer grades are not counted in the UW grade point average.
-If a course taken at UW is repeated for the first time at another institution, the credits and grade earned at UW will be deleted from computation of the UW cumulative grade point average if credit for the repeated course is transferred to UW.
+If a course taken at UW is repeated at another institution, the credits and grade earned at UW will be deleted from computation of the UW cumulative grade point average if credit for the repeated course is transferred to UW.

 4. Courses numbered below 4000 are not added in to the semester and cumulative totals, or computed into the GPA, for graduate students.